paridebroggi/paridebroggi.github.io/bio.md

 My specialties:
 - implement aggressive strategies to bring back focus and proftabilty
 - transition complex product ecosystems to new scenarios and business models
-- restructure organizations to cut time to market and optimize operational efficiency
+- restructure organizations to cut time to market and operational inefficiency

 I love minimalism and this quote attributed to [Federico Fellini](https://en.wikipedia.org/wiki/Federico_Fellini):